Multi-Drop Bus / Internal Communication Protocol: Mechanism

 The multidrop bus used by vending machine controllers to communicate with the vending machine's components, such as a currency detector, is also called MDB (for Multi-Drop Bus).
 In use since the 1980s, it is now an open standard of the National Automatic Merchandising Association, or NAMA.
 The devices communicate in a single-master, multiple-slave configuration using the MDB protocol, which is based on a Motorola 9-bit UART implemented as an 8-bit data value with an additional mode bit.
-The mode bit differentiates between ADDRESS and DATA bytes.
+The mode bit differentiates between address and data bytes.
 The master sends messages containing one address byte and a variable number of data bytes.
-The bus "slave devices" listen for an address, and if it matches their address that slave device will process the message and respond to the master.
+The bus slave devices listen for an address, and if it matches their address that slave device will process the message and respond to the master.
 Though 9-bit compliant UARTs are not popular in PCs, they can be found in many microcontrollers.

-The physical connection is realized as a serial bus with a fixed data rate of 9600 baud.
-There are just 2 communications signals plus the essential common-ground reference signal.
-The TX signal goes from the MASTER to every SLAVE device.
-The RX signal goes from every SLAVE device to the MASTER device.
-Both signals have pull-ups.
-The bus is driven at every transmitter by an open collector transistor driver, and isolated at each receiver with an opto-isolator - though cable harnesses carrying the communication signals may also carry 24-volt power and ground signals to devices, meaning the devices may not be isolated from each other as they share the same power bus.
-Some devices, however, may have alternate power supplies, especially devices with motors and high current needs such as vintage bill acceptors or currency detector devices.
+Connection

+The physical connection is realized as a standardized six conductor cable carrying power and data.